benrozsa/fedora-workstation/README.md

 - Retries transient package operations once (network flakiness).
 - Verifies RPM Fusion repos after bootstrapping; aborts if missing.
 - Writes the VS Code repo file atomically and chooses the repo directory dynamically: prefers `/etc/dnf/repos.d` when present, falls back to `/etc/yum.repos.d`.
+- Browser choice is left entirely to the user; the script does not configure Chromium.

 ---